Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-auton-menu/program-pre-auton-menu.typ

 ```sh
 pros c apply liblvgl@8.3.6 --beta
 ```

-The development process of the Pre-Autonomous menu was planned out to be the following steps:
-+ Create the base layout

 = Base Layout
 The first step was to create a dropdown selection menu for the different tabs in the Auton Selector.